Home Hip Replacement Complications

 Researchers found that heart disease was the cause of 29% of deaths within 90 days of hip replacement surgery.

-Research indicates that age and overall health play a significant role in mortality risk.
+Research indicates that age, preexisting health conditions and overall fitness play a significant role in mortality risk.
 In one study, heart disease was responsible for 431 deaths within 90 days of total hip replacement surgery.
 The data also indicated an increase in digestive system-related deaths.

 Please seek the advice of a medical professional before making health care decisions.